yesabhishek/Cogent/Readme.md

 - Download feature, to easy download the graph/charts

 - Add a newsletter feature, So that people can subscribe to a particular Dataset and everytime there is an update.
-The respective user can get a notification as well a Analysis on their Mail Id itself.
+The respective user can get a notification as well an Analysis on their Mail Id itself.

 ## Project Maintainers 🚧